October 6 – November 6, 2014

-A study in the building blocks of yoga: asana, pranayama, pratyahara (sense withdrawal), dharana (concentration) and dhyana (meditation) along with the study of Patanjali’s Yoga Sutras.
+- A study in the building blocks of yoga: asana, pranayama, pratyahara (sense withdrawal), dharana (concentration) and dhyana (meditation) along with the study of Patanjali’s Yoga Sutras.

 - A personal Sadhana (spiritual practice) that includes asana, sun salutations, pranayama, mudra and bandha.

 - Developing the ability to concentrate and still the mind through meditative practices.

 - Communication and the power of language – how to relate to students and their framework for learning yoga is addressed: when to speak, when to listen, what to watch for, the methodology of teaching.

 BOOKS AND SUPPLIES

-    An extensive and in-depth teacher training manual based upon the curriculum along with additional handouts will be included in the program tuition.
+An extensive and in-depth yoga manual based upon the curriculum along with additional handouts will be included in the program tuition.
 The lessons will come from the book A Systematic Course in the Ancient Techniques of Yoga and Kriya by Satyananda Saraswati of the Bihar School of Yoga, Munger, India.
 You will be required to purchase two textbook before arrival.
 The first entitled Asana, Pranayama Mudra Bandha by Swami Satyananda Saraswati will be used daily for reference during your immersion.
 The second entitled Practical Ayurveda by Dr. Vasant Lad we will expect you to have read BEFORE arriving on the first day of orientation.
 Additionally, we suggest you bring a translation of the Bhagavad Gita, if you do not already own one we recommend the translation by Jack Hawley.

 WHAT TO BRING